Multivariate Inference of Network Moments by Subsampling: Comparison of Coexpression Networks of Core versus Non-Core Genes for Evolutionary Adaptation

-To better understand this evolutionary stability, we apply our method to compare the coexpression networks of core genes and non-core genes.
-We first apply the method of \cite{cai2016large} to construct gene-wise adjacency matrices based on testing whether the pairwise correlations are zero, controlling the false discovery rate at $0.05$.
-These resulting binary adjacency matrices are used to represent the coexpression networks.
-The non-core genes, totaling $16485$, correspond to the larger network $G$, while the $618$ core genes form the smaller network $G'$.
-Recognizing the significant size imbalance between $G$ and $G'$, we employed the Case 1 strategy in Section \ref{subsec:setup}.
-Specifically, we subsampled $N_{\mathrm{sub}}=2000$ networks of size $618$ from the non-core gene coexpression network.
-We use the 2-star ($\xtwoline$) and 3-star ($\xthreestar$) as the motifs for analysis.
-Intuitively, they characterize two types of interactions between genes of 3rd- and 4th-order in each coexpression network.
+We emphasize that the coexpression network considered here is an estimated summary of population-level gene-gene dependence, rather than a directly observed biological interaction graph.
+Such networks are widely used for exploratory and functional analyses, but their scientific interpretation depends on the validity of the preprocessing and network-construction steps, as well as on structural assumptions of the underlying network \citep{magwene2004estimating,langfelder2008wgcna,marbach2012wisdom,hill2016inferring,wang2021network}.
+Our inferential target is therefore a feature of the dependence structure represented by the estimated network, conditional on the chosen preprocessing and network-learning procedure.
+This interpretation is most meaningful when the measured units are sufficiently comparable to support the dependence structure and the network-learning procedure yields a stable approximation to the population coexpression pattern rather than sample-specific noise.
+We also note that formally characterizing the uncertainty from network estimation into the downstream inferential step would be valuable, but is beyond the scope of the present paper.

-The results are displayed in Figure~\ref{fig:guppyv3}.
-The 2-star and 3-star moments from the $2000$ subsampled networks are shown as a data cloud, with the corresponding moments of the core gene coexpression network represented by the red point.
-From the marginal distribution perspective, we observe that the core gene coexpression network has significantly smaller 2-star and 3-star moments compared to the non-core coexpression network.
-If we base our analysis solely on these marginal comparisons, we might come to the conclusion that the two coexpression networks differ in both interaction patterns.
-Nevertheless, since the 2-star is an induced subgraph of the 3-star, the two network moments are inherently correlated.
-Thus, the observed marginal differences could be an artifact caused by this topological dependence.
+With this interpretation in mind, we apply our method to compare the coexpression networks of core and non-core genes.
+We construct the networks using the method of \citet{cai2016large}, which provides a principled approach to recovering a sparse correlation-based dependence graph in high dimensions.
+Specifically, we form gene-wise adjacency matrices by testing whether pairwise correlations are zero, controlling the false discovery rate at $0.05$, and the resulting binary adjacency matrices represent the coexpression networks \citep{magwene2004estimating}.
+The $16{,}485$ non-core genes form the larger network $G$, and the $618$ core genes form the smaller network $G'$.
+In addition to the large size imbalance, the two networks have substantially different densities: $0.0062$ for the non-core network and $0.0039$ for the core network.
+Since our primary interest is in comparing their connection patterns rather than their overall densities, we apply Algorithm~\ref{algo:sparsification_test} with $\rho^\dagger = 0.0035$ and $N_{\mathrm{sub}} = 10{,}000$, testing the 2-star ($\xtwoline$), 3-star ($\xthreestar$), and triangle ($\xtriangle$) motifs.